andre-meneses/bitcoin-miner/README.md

 6. Controller simulation

 ## High level state machine
-We start by modeling the miner with a high-level state machine.
-The circuit receives as inputs the second block message(m1), the target and the hashed first block(m0).
-Two hash transforms are made, as required by the bitcoin protocol, and the resulting hash is compared with the target.
-In the case where hash < target, the transaction block was successufuly validated and we are done, otherwise the nonce is updated and another iteration is needed.
+We began by modeling the miner with a high-level state machine.
+The circuit receives the second block message (m1), the target, and the hashed first block (m0) as inputs.
+Two hash transforms are performed, as required by the Bitcoin protocol, and the resulting hash is compared to the target.
+If the hash is less than the target, the transaction block is validated and the process is complete.
+Otherwise, the nonce is updated and another iteration is needed.

 <img src="./figures/hlsm.png" style="width: 55vw; min-width: 330px;"/>

 ## Datapath
-From the high-level state machine, it is possible to project an adequate datapath.
-The hash computations are performed by two 'digest' modules, whose inputs are controlled by multiplexers.
-Two sets of 16 32-bits registers store the 512 bits blocks and two sets of 8 32-bits registers(reg_init_0 and reg_init_1) store the initial hash variables.
-The registers 'Reg_hash' receive the hashed messages.
+The high-level state machine was used to design an appropriate datapath.
+The hash computations are performed by two 'digest' modules that receive inputs controlled by multiplexers.
+Two sets of 16 32-bit registers store the 512 bits blocks and two sets of 8 32-bit registers (reg_init_0 and reg_init_1) store the initial hash variables.
+The registers 'Reg_hash' store the hashed messages.

-A 64-bit counter keeps track of the sha-256 current iteration, the 'cmp_16' comparator is responsible for the scheduling process and the 'cmp_target' comparator validates the produced hash.
-An 32 bit adder is responsible for the nonce update and a ROM stores the constants required by the digest module.
-To better understand the proposed datapath, one must know how the sha-256 computation works.
-The 'digest' module's operation has been abstracted.
+To keep track of the sha-256 current iteration, a 64-bit counter is used.
+The scheduling process is handled by the 'cmp_16' comparator, while the 'cmp_target' comparator validates the produced hash.
+An adder with a 32-bit output is used for the nonce update.
+A ROM stores the constants required by the digest module.

+Understanding the proposed datapath requires knowledge of how the sha-256 computation works.
+The operation of the 'digest' module has been abstracted.

 <img src="./figures/digest.png" style="width: 55vw; min-width: 330px; "/>